Rule 5160:1-2-14 | Medicaid: continuous eligibility for children younger than age nineteen.

 (D) Patient liability, or premium.
 A patient liability or premium calculated for a child in accordance with Chapters 5160:1-3 to 5160:1-6 of the Administrative Code shall not increase during the child's continuous coverage period.
 Any decrease in a child's patient liability or premium results in a new maximum amount, which will not increase for the remainder of the child's continuous coverage period.

-(E) Regardless of a child's status under this rule, payment for services shall not be made if payment is prohibited under rule 5160:1-1-05 of the Administrative Code.
+(E) Regardless of a child's status under this rule, payment for services shall not be made when payment is prohibited under rule 5160:1-1-03 of the Administrative Code.

 Last updated November 1, 2023 at 8:27 AM